Benefits for retired members: Plan members on or before December 31, 2012

 Section 11: Supplementary Death Benefit

-The Supplementary Death Benefit (SDB) is similar to a decreasing term life insurance.
+The Supplementary Death Benefit (SDB) is a one-time, tax free, lump sum payment payable upon the death of the participant.
 Contributors to the pension plan, with the exception of employees of certain Public Service Corporations, participate in the SDB Plan.
 Most SDB participants are eligible to continue coverage after ceasing to be employed.
 There is no requirement to pass a medical fitness test to continue SDB coverage.

 Participants entitled to an immediate pension